 3. Times New Roman

-When choosing a font some common questions you should ask yourself to help with the decision making process are:
+When choosing a font, some common questions that you should ask yourself to help with the decision making process are:

 - Is it easy to read the content?

-- Will you use multiple font types within an email?
+- Will you use multiple font types or font families within an email?

 - What is the voice and tone of the content?

-Before adding your content into your email its important you always copy your content into Notepad.
-Many first time email marketers make the mistake of copying and pasting from Word.
-The content produced in word does not play well with web browsers and will cause display and alignment issues.
-Notepad is a common website editor used to convert content to web-ready content.
+Before adding your content into your email its important you always copy your content into Notepad or an IDE such as Atom.
+Many first time email marketers make the mistake of copying and pasting from Microsoft Word.
+The content produced in Word usually does not play well with web browsers and will cause display and alignment issues.

-To help capture email readers interests its best to include additional links within the body of your content.
-The links should be relevant to the content you are sharing.
-The best practice is to lead the user to the relevant content that is on your website.
-Links should be formatted as underlined font in order to stand out to the reader.
+To help capture email readers interests it is best to include additional links within the body of your content.
+The links should be relevant to the content that you are sharing.
+The best practice is to lead the user to the content that is on your website.
+Links should be stylized as underlined in order to stand out to the reader.

 The use of headlines organizes your content and creates an easy to read layout.
 Be sure to use bolder headlines to introduce users to a new section.
 The use of headlines help readers scan your content more easily and narrow it down to what they are most interested in.